 Hoover Library at night, circa 1991-present.

 Today, Hoover Library's facade has not changed much since its dedication in 1991, but the Library itself has.
-Wi-Fi has been added so students can use their laptops anywhere in the building.
+Wi-Fi has been added so students can use their laptops and phones anywhere in the building.
 There are study rooms with computers and large flat screens allowing students to work in groups on a project.
-The area that once held reference books was refitted as an Information Commons with new computer equipment and modules, so students can configure their own work stations.
-Students can access the catalog, most periodicals, and databases from their laptops from any place they can connect to the internet.
+The area that once held reference books was refitted as an Information Commons with new computer equipment.
+Access to the catalog, most periodicals, and databases is available from anywhere there is an internet connection.

 Would Ward be astounded by the changes?
 Yes, and yet he could still select a book from his own library, located in the Boardroom of Hoover Library, and thumb through its familiar pages.

-Hoff, Alethea, A History of the Library of Western Maryland College: A Study Submitted in Partial Fulfillment of Requirements for the Degree of Master of Science In Library Science, The Drexel Institute of Technology, School of Library Science, Philadelphia, June 12, 1954, copy in McDaniel College Archives
+Hoff, Alethea, A History of the Library of Western Maryland College: A Study Submitted in Partial Fulfillment of Requirements for the Degree of Master of Science In Library Science, The Drexel Institute of Technology, School of Library Science, Philadelphia, June 12, 1954. https://archivesspace.mcdaniel.edu/repositories/3/archival_objects/5947.

 Lease, Nannie, Papers, McDaniel College Archives